CSMS Faculty Outreach

 - Get approval from Dr. Du, guodong.du@UND.edu, before your Outreach is done, even if it is on this list – let him know the name of the event and what you will be doing during the event

 - Complete and turn in to Kathy Wahlberg, firstname.lastname@example.org, a completed Outreach Assessment form after the event.

 It is suggested that you bring the Outreach Assessment form with you to the activity so you can collect relevant information at that time.

 NOTE: If you take pictures of the event, the recognizable participants pictured in the photo must sign a photo release form – if the participant is less than 18 years of age, the form must also be signed by their parent.

 Do you have new ideas to add to the list?
 Send them to Dr. Du to review and he will have them added if acceptable.

-NOTE: In addition to CSMS Outreach, you can also participate in general STEM Outreach even if it is not CSMS related as a varied experience with Outreach will help improve your skills on conducting education and Outreach projects.
+NOTE: As mentioned, Outreach does not need to be related to CSMS research; you can also participate in general STEM Outreach as a varied experience with Outreach will help improve your skills on conducting education and Outreach projects.
 If you participate in general STEM Outreach, please complete the Outreach Assessment Form as you would for CSMS Outreach.

 Options for non-CSMS Related Outreach Participation